KhronosGroup/NNEF-Tools/nnef-pyproject/package_info.md

 can be used to parse a graph and optional quantization info from files or strings.

 After invocation, `graph` is a data structure (named tuple) containing the name, tensors, operations, inputs and outputs of the graph.
-See `nnef.py` and `parser/examples/samples/sample.py` for more details.
 If shape information is also required, it can be obtained by calling `nnef.infer_shapes(graph)`, which updates the shape information on the graph structure in place.